bpftrace/bpftrace/docs/reference_guide.md

 it composes a perf event output buffer).
 So in practice you can only grow this to about 200 bytes.

 Support for even larger strings is [being discussed](https://github.com/iovisor/bpftrace/issues/305).

+### 9.13 `BPFTRACE_MAX_TYPE_RES_ITERATIONS`

+Default: 0

+Maximum should be the number of levels of nested field accesses for tracepoint args.
+0 is unlimited.

+### 9.14 `BPFTRACE_PERF_RB_PAGES`

+Default: 64

+Number of pages to allocate per CPU for perf ring buffer.
+The value must be a power of 2.

+If you're getting a lot of dropped events bpftrace may not be processing events in the ring buffer fast enough.
+It may be useful to bump the value higher so more events can be queued up.
+The tradeoff is that bpftrace will use more memory.

+### 9.15 `BPFTRACE_STACK_MODE`

+Default: bpftrace

+Output format for ustack and kstack builtins.
+Available modes/formats: `bpftrace`, `perf`, and `raw`.
+This can be overwritten at the call site.

 ### 9.16 `BPFTRACE_STR_TRUNC_TRAILER`